tc10815/ParkEzAI/README.md

 * You can add users by filling in SignUp page and clicking submit
 * On the bottom of the Login and Signup page there's a button that lets you reset the Database to all default users (so feel free to add your own users)
 * On the bottom of the Signup page there's also a button to view all users in the database
-* You can see a model Dashboard for Parking Lot Operators if you log on as one, including a live stream of a parking lot (!)
+* You can see a specialized **model** Dashboard if you log on as:
+    - Parking Lot Operators if you log on as one, including a live stream of a parking lot (!)
+    - Advertisors
+    - Accountants

 Demonstrations accounts available for login:
 * All 6 logins and passwords at bottom of login page

-Note: You can also create a role at the Sign Up page and log on to the new account you create
+Note: You can also create a customer role at the Sign Up page and log on to the new account you create

 # ParkEzAI